Scared of getting ripped off? Don’t want to waste your money? Confused by all the choices? Contact us.

-After a quick coffee, Christine and I set out for the day.
+After a quick coffee, Christine and I set out on our journey to find the best jewellers in Hatton Garden.
 I let her take the lead, so we’d have a more authentic experience.
 Shop after shop, two themes came out.

 1) The prices were as exorbitant as I expected them to be, and

 2) The level of service and knowledge was severely lacking.

 It is common to find people that dance around the truth because they want to upsell the diamond they own.
 Sadly, that is not surprising.

 What was surprising though, was that salespeople in many of the stores (even upscale ones) showed less knowledge than the average department store salesperson.